amphp/amp/README.md

 For performance that scales out to high volume we require more advanced capabilities currently found only in extensions.
-If you wish to, for example, service 10,000 simultaneous clients in an Alert-backed socket server you would definitely need to use one of the reactors based on a PHP extension.
-However, if you're using Alert in a strictly local program for non-blocking concurrency or you don't need to handle more than ~100 or so simultaneous clients in a server application the native PHP functionality is perfectly adequate.
+If you wish to, for example, service 10,000 simultaneous clients in an Amp-backed socket server you would definitely need to use one of the reactors based on a PHP extension.
+However, if you're using Amp in a strictly local program for non-blocking concurrency or you don't need to handle more than ~100 or so simultaneous clients in a server application the native PHP functionality is perfectly adequate.

-Alert currently exposes three separate implementations for its standard `Reactor` interface.
+Amp currently exposes three separate implementations for its standard `Reactor` interface.
 Each behaves exactly the same way from an external API perspective.
 The main differences have to do with underlying performance characteristics.
 The one capability that the extension-based reactors *do* offer that's unavailable with the native implementation is the ability to watch for process